VictoriaShalabaeva/Accardo-Lab/README.md

 - Devices physically tested include:

-  - Desctop (1920 x 1080)
+  - Desktop
+  - Laptop
   - iPhoneXR
   - Huawei Mate 20

 - A large amount of testing was done to ensure that all pages contain correct links.

-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Bugs

+  - Two carousels (*News* section on the *Home* page and *Equipment* section on the *Research* page) have "strange" feature in Microsoft Edge browser.
+When slides are scrolling it is accompanied by slight trembling of the slides.

-  - Up to my knowledge there is no bug present in the website.
+  - Up to my knowledge there are no other bugs present in the website.

   - All the malfunctions were tried to be fixed during the development process.